Manikanth1801/Manikanth1801/README.md

 - 👋 Hi, I’m Manikantha You can call me Mani
-- 👀 I’m interested in Creating UI and Development
+- 👀 I’m interested in Creating UI and Development with Security practices
 - 🌱 I’m a Freelancer, Software Engineer ....
 List goes on
 - 📫 How to reach me: Mail me on manikanthapanigrahi@gmail.com